Los Amigos High School: History

 Conceived at a time when "open education" was the movement of the day in public education, Los Amigos was constructed in a rather unconventional manner for the warm climate of Southern California.
 Not only were both of the school's primary classroom buildings - the "L" and "M" buildings - built with interior corridors, all classrooms were built without doors.
 It would not be until the late 1990s before all classrooms at Los Amigos were provided with doors.
 Recently the school installed several new classrooms the "A","B","C" and "D" portables to accommodate the increasing number of freshmen each year.
 The school has now remodeled their "M" and "L" buildings with new modifications to the classrooms.
-The "L" building has been dubbed the 100 Building and the "M" building has been named the 200 building.
+The "M" building has been dubbed the 100 Building and the "L" building has been named the 200 building.